 Walter Mitty: To see the world, things dangerous to come to, to see behind walls, draw closer, to find each other, and to feel.
 That is the purpose of life.

 “What we are doing to the forests of the world is but a mirror reflection of what we are doing to ourselves and to one another.”

 “To waste, to destroy our natural resources, to skin and exhaust the land instead of using it so as to increase its usefulness, will result in undermining in the days of our children the very prosperity which we ought by right to hand down to them amplified and developed.”

 ― Theodore Roosevelt

 Favourite movies right now: The Secret Life of Walter Mitty, Fantastic Beasts and Where to Find Them, Lion………..The Proposal (yes yes I know….don’t judge)

 Favourite season: Winter

-Favorite activities: gardening, food, reading, dancing, music and driving
+Favorite activities: gardening, eating great food, reading, dancing, listening to great music and driving

 Favourite drinks: spring water (we collect from the Newlands spring), tea (I LOVE TEA!) and coffee (Fairtrade & Organic from Quaffee….of course)